 A dedicated section on modern slavery is available on the Safer Derbyshire website.

-The Home Office e-learning for modern slavery first responders is also available for all our social care staff (adults and children), the training provides an understanding of what to do when looking to refer a victim into the national referral mechanism.
+The Home Office e-learning for modern slavery first responders is also available for all the of our social care staff (adults and children), the training provides an understanding of what to do when looking to refer a victim into the NRM.

-In the 12 months from 1 April 2022 to 31 March 2023, we've delivered the following awareness raising training to 928 delegates:
+In the twelve months from 1 April 2023 to 31 March 2024, we have delivered the following awareness raising training to 901 delegates:

 We recognise that certain employees within the organisation should be required to complete training on modern slavery.
 To date, this has focussed on customer facing roles.
-We are currently reviewing training and as part of this review; consideration will be given to prioritising training on modern slavery for those staff responsible for supply chain management and those working in our HR and procurement teams.
+We are however currently reviewing training and as part of this review; consideration will be given to prioritising training on modern slavery for those staff responsible for supply chain management and those working in HR and Procurement.
 Further awareness raising by us has included:

 Performance indicators

-We will measure the effectiveness of the steps that we are taking to ensure that slavery and / or human trafficking is not taking place within our business or supply chains through:
+We will measure the effectiveness of our work to ensure that slavery and human trafficking is not taking place within our business or supply chains through:

-• communication between all our relevant departments to discuss emerging modern slavery issues and co-ordinate our practice
+• communication between all relevant departments to discuss emerging modern slavery issues and co-ordinate our practice

 • investigating all allegations, complaints, whistleblowing reports received from employees, the public, or law enforcement agencies regarding modern slavery and human trafficking